The HDMI connector is the standard interface for connecting your audio-visual devices together.

 A 'high speed' cable that has been tested at speeds of 340 MHz.
 This is up to 3.4 Gb per second for each data pair of wires - or a maximum of 10.2 Gb per second for the three pairs combined.

-This is the equivalent of a 1080p signal at 60 frames per second - or a 2160p signal at 30 frames per second.
-This would also include 3D video and any increased color depth signals.
+This is the equivalent of a 1080p signal at 60 frames per second - or a 4K 2160p signal at 30 frames per second.
+This would also include 3D video and any signals with increased color depth.

 For this to work, all of the parts of the chain must be HDMI 1.3 compliant.